dctalk1234/trailer-tracker-backend/README.md

 While working on the project we had to make sure our backend and frontend were not listening on the same ports.

 We then connected our backend to Heroku and seeded our Heroku database.

+## Set Up
+To get your own copy of this application you can simply fork and download this repository.
+Run mongod, then node db/seed.js, followed by nodemon index.js.
+This will run the app at localhost:3000.

+## Current Version
+You can see the most recently updated deployed version of the front end is hosted at https://dctalk1234.github.io/trailer-tracker-frontend/

+## Technologies Used
+* node.js
+* express.js
+* mongoose.js
+* MongoDB
+* Heroku (for deployment)